 U.S. compliance and reporting

-The latest drafts address issues in the aerospace and defense, telecommunications, and time-share industries.
+The latest issues address aerospace and defense, telecommunications, and time-share.